Georgetown-University-Libraries/File-Analyzer-Test-Data/iiif/README.md

-# Generating IIIF Manifests with File Analyzer
+# Setup: Generating IIIF Manifests with File Analyzer

 This tutorial is designed to demonstrate how to generate metadata-rich IIIF Manifest files using the File Analyzer.

 The initial version of this application was built to leverage metadata authored in DSpace and ArchivesSpace.
 Support for other metadata sources could be defined.

 The File Analyser is a Java Swing desktop application.
 The application assumes that the end user has desktop access to image files and metadata to be merged into a manifest file.
 If the application is to be run against a remote file system, some window emulation will be needed to initiate a session.

-# Setup

 [Setup](setup.md) | [Basic Manifest](demo1.md) | [Item Metadata](demo2.md) | [Date Ranges](demo3.md) | [Folder Ranges](demo4.md) | [EAD+Folder Ranges](demo5.md) | [EAD Ranges](demo6.md) | [Custom Code](custom.md)
 ------------------------- | ------------------------- | ------------------------- | ------------------------- | ------------------------- | ------------------------- | ------------------------- | -------------------------